 Kenneth Frampton is a revered architect, professor, critic and historian who currently works at Columbia University.
 Mr. Frampton was a great source to discuss the historic evolution of the profession of architecture and where the architect sits in today's society.
 His depth of experience in academia and critical perspective on the profession proved invaluable in his commentary for the documentary.

 Terry Heinlein - Architect/Professor

-Terry Heinlein is an architect based in Massachusetts with experiences that includes more than twenty years of practice in residential architecture, and parallel professional teaching in schools of architecture.
+Terry Heinlein is an architect based in Massachusetts with experiences that include more than twenty years of practice in residential architecture and parallel professional teaching in schools of architecture.
 He holds undergraduate and graduate degrees in architecture from the University of Pennsylvania in Philadelphia.
 He is a member of the American Institute of Architects, the Boston Society of Architects, the United States Green Building Council, and the Association of Collegiate Schools of Architecture.
-He splits time between his practice and teaching at various schools across the US.
+He splits his time between his practice and teaching at various schools across the US.

 Ted Landsmark - Professor/Lawyer

 Ted is the president of the Boston Architectural College (BAC) and was previously the Dean of Graduate and Continuing Education at the Massachusetts College of Art.
 He is widely recognized as an important advocate of diversity and of the African American cause in schools of architecture.
 He is a Senior Fellow of the Design Futures Council, and also serves on the organization's Executive Board.
 Mr. Landsmark earned a B.A. and J.D. from Yale University and a Ph.D. from Boston University.
 In 2006 he received the Whitney M. Young Jr. Award from the American Institute of Architects in recognition for his efforts as a social activist.
-He has emerged as one of the country’s leaders to bring diversity to the design profession.
+He has emerged as one of the country’s leaders in bringing diversity to the design profession.

 Thom Mayne - Morphosis